How To Ask for a Raise: A Guide (With Tips and Scripts)

 Begin your conversation by clearly stating the purpose of the meeting.
 You may consider opening lines such as:

 “Thank you for taking the time to meet with me today.
-In my current role, I’m excited to keep working towards key company goals and grow my personal responsibilities.
+In my current role, I’m excited to keep working toward key company goals and grow my personal responsibilities.
 As a result, I’d like to discuss my salary.”

 “Thank you for taking this meeting.
 I’m excited to share some of my recent accomplishments with you and discuss my salary.
 Is now a good time for that?”